Grace Lumpkin: Communist years

 Lumpkin had been publishing stories in college and other school magazines since 1908, but it was not until her mother's death, in 1925, that she decided to take seriously her career as a writer.
 Lumpkin moved to New York City when she was twenty-five and began to write short stories, becoming involved in liberal and radical politics.
 In the fall of 1925 she was hired as a member of the office staff at The World Tomorrow, one of the best selling magazines in New York.
 There she met Esther Shemitz, with whom she became lifelong friends.
 (Shemitz married Whittaker Chambers.)
 In 1926 she walked the picket lines with Passaic textile strikers and wrote about it for New Masses.

 In 1927 Lumpkin was arrested at a picket sponsored by the Sacco and Vanzetti Defense Committee.
 She joined the staff of the New Masses in 1929, where she worked for "about a year and a half."
 In 1929 she was sent to the south by the Communist Party to organize among black sharecroppers and to observe and participate in the Communist-led Gastonia textile strikes.

 Lumpkin first met Michael Intrator, a close friend of Chambers, who was very involved in the Communist movement, in the late 1920s.
 She and Intrator eventually became lovers.
 His expulsion from the Communist Party in 1929 brought a strain to their relationship as Grace remained part of the Communist milieu until the late 1930s.
 Lumpkin and Intrator married in 1931.
 The toughest crisis Lumpkin experienced (mid- to late-1930s) was her pregnancy with Intrator's child and decision to have an abortion, which she regretted, followed soon afterwards by divorce.

 In the 1930s, Lumpkin's literary agent was Maxim Lieber, whom Chambers later named as part of his spy ring during that same period.
 Close to the time of Chambers' defection from the Soviet underground (April 1938), Lumpkin began rejecting Communist Party functions; soon she became actively anti-Communist.

+During her time with New Masses, Lumpkin associated herself with a circle of Southern women writers who used literature for labor activism and social critique.
+Scholars note that writers like Lumpkin, her sister Katharine DuPre Lumpkin, and contemporaries in the radical literary movement used firsthand knowledge of Southern working-class life with emerging feminist and leftist politics.
+Their work collectively formed what historian Jacquelyn Dowd Hall describes as the “Southern Front,” a network of women whose fiction challenged economic inequality, racial hierarchies, and traditional gender roles.